BlueBrain/nmodl/docs/CC2023/PAD.md

 ```
 cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image
 bash run_benchmark_script_cpu_only.sh  # Runs all the benchmarks on CPU
-python plot_benchmarks_cpu_only.py  # Generate the plots based on the outputs of the previous script
+python3 plot_benchmarks_cpu_only.py  # Generate the plots based on the outputs of the previous script
 cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
 ```
 By executing `run_benchmark_script_cpu_only.sh` there will be only `hh_expsyn_cpu/benchmark_results.pickle`